My Family (1995 film): Production

-While the film was distributed by New Line Cinema, many production companies were involved in the making of the film, including: American Playhouse, Francis Ford Coppola's American Zoetrope, Majestic Films International, and Newcomb Productions.
+While the film was distributed by New Line Cinema, many production companies were involved in the making of the film, including American Playhouse, Francis Ford Coppola's American Zoetrope, Majestic Films International, and Newcomb Productions.
 Gregory Nava has stated that the film has autobiographic overtones, but the film was more inspirational rather than specific.
-Nava says, "A lot of the specifics came from other families when I was doing research for the film in East Los Angeles."
+Nava says "A lot of the specifics came from other families when I was doing research for the film in East Los Angeles."
 The final scene is duplicated shot-for-shot from the final scene of Satyajit Ray's 1959 film The World of Apu.

 Filming

 Filming began in 1994.
 The film was shot in both California and Mexico.
-In California, locations included Agoura Hills, Highland Park, Los Angeles and East Los Angeles.
+In California, locations included Agoura Hills, Highland Park, and East Los Angeles.
 Mexican locations included Ocumicho, Patamba, and Pátzcuaro, which are all in the state of Michoacán.

 Reception

 Critical response

 Reviews were generally positive.
-The film has a 79% "Fresh" rating at Rotten Tomatoes, based on 58 reviews from professional critics.
+The film holds a 79% "Fresh" score on review aggregator Rotten Tomatoes, with an average rating of 7.3/10, based on 58 reviews from professional critics.
+The website's critics consensus reads, "My Family's emotional impact is dulled by sentiment, but this well-acted drama strikes a universal chord with its multi-generational look at Mexican-American life."

-Roger Ebert, film critic for the Chicago Sun-Times, liked the direction of the film, and wrote, "Their story is told in images of startling beauty and great overflowing energy; it is rare to hear so much laughter from an audience that is also sometimes moved to tears.
+Roger Ebert, film critic for the Chicago Sun-Times, liked the direction of the film, and wrote "Their story is told in images of startling beauty and great overflowing energy; it is rare to hear so much laughter from an audience that is also sometimes moved to tears.
 Few movies like this get made because few filmmakers have the ambition to open their arms wide and embrace so much life."

 Film critics Frederic and Mary Ann Brussat, who write for the web based Spirituality and Practice, liked the film, the acting and the direction of the film.
-They wrote, "My Family is a touching and often mystical portrait of a multi-generational Mexican-American family in East Los Angeles...Director Gregory Nava (El Norte) does a fine job orchestrating the many events in this emotionally resonant drama."
+They wrote "My Family is a touching and often mystical portrait of a multi-generational Mexican-American family in East Los Angeles...Director Gregory Nava (El Norte) does a fine job orchestrating the many events in this emotionally resonant drama."

 But not all were so kind.
-Caryn James, in a film review in The New York Times wrote the film was "wildly uneven" and "offers a trite, overblown narration by Edward James Olmos and an often flagging sense of drama."
-She was also not happy with Nava's direction and wrote, "[Nava] seems so enamored of the texture of Mexican-American life that he glides past any sense of character."
+Caryn James, in a film review in The New York Times, wrote the film was "wildly uneven" and "offers a trite, overblown narration by Edward James Olmos and an often flagging sense of drama."
+She was also not happy with Nava's direction and wrote "[Nava] seems so enamored of the texture of Mexican-American life that he glides past any sense of character."
 James however was very complimentary of Jimmy Smits' performance.